Formula One drivers from Italy: World champions and race winners

 Two Italian drivers have won the drivers' championship, both driving for Italian teams.
 Giuseppe Farina won the inaugural championship in 1950 driving for Alfa Romeo, and Alberto Ascari won consecutive titles in 1952 and 1953 driving for Scuderia Ferrari.
 Mario Andretti, the 1978 drivers' champion, was born in Italy, but is an American citizen and represented the United States in Formula One.

-A total of 15 different Italian drivers have won a race in Formula One, the most recent being Giancarlo Fisichella with Renault at the 2006 Malaysian Grand Prix.
-Only six drivers from Italy have won more than a single race, Ascari being the most successful with 13 victories.
+A total of 16 different Italian drivers have won a race in Formula One, the most recent being Kimi Antonelli in 2026.
+Only seven drivers from Italy have won more than a single race, Ascari being the most successful with 13 victories.